dergigi/dergigi.github.io/bitcoin/media.md

 ---
 layout: page
-title: Interviews
+title: Media Appearances
-description: Interviews with Gigi and various podcast appearances
+description: Podcasts, Presentations, Twitter Threads
-redirect_from: interviews
+redirect_from:
+  - /interviews
+  - /bitcoin/interviews
 ---

 Finding the time to read long articles and books can be challenging, which is why I love